GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

    orientations WNW-ESE, NNW-SSE, NNE-SSW, and ENE-WSW.

 #.
 Add labels.
 Do so with **+l**,  which places the current one-letter codes for west, east, south,
    and north at the four cardinal points.
-These letters depend on the setting of :ref:`GMT_LANGUAGE <GMT_LANGUAGE>` and for the default English we use W, E, S, N, respectively.
+These letters depend on the setting of :term:`GMT_LANGUAGE` and for the default English we use W, E, S, N, respectively.
 You can replace these labels with four custom labels via  **+l**\ *w,e,s,n*, i.e., four comma-separated labels in the specified order.
 You can exclude any of the cardinal points from being labeled by giving no label in the corresponding order.
 E.g., **+l**",,Down,Up"